Cecca/big-data-course/docs/homeworks.rst

 In this homework, in which we are counting word occurrences, it is useful to have a lemmatized dataset: this way we count variations of the same lemma correctly.

+.. topic:: Profiling

+  When writing code, one often wonders how much time the program is taking, and where the time is spent.
+  In sequential programs, measuring time is as simple as calling ``System.currentTimeMillis()`` in the relevant spots.
+  In Spark programs, however, there are some issues.

 Counting words
 ^^^^^^^^^^^^^^